MetOffice/lfric_core/documentation/source/how_it_works/build_system/configurator.rst

 The Configurator provides several python scripts found in ``infrastructure/build/tools``.
-Each of these scripts generate Fortran source code that is specific to an applications metadata.
+Each of these scripts generate Fortran source code that is specific to an application's metadata.

 .. _GenNmlLoader: